 Once the title of your podcast is determined and co-hosts are in place, the next step is producing cover art.

-Remember the covers of your favorite album, CD, or book?
+Remember the covers of your favorite albums, CDs, or books?
 Your podcast cover art should highlight the show’s title and co-hosts.
 Producing eye-catching cover art is vital because it’s the first thing people will see.
-You can create podcast cover art through websites such as Canva or hire a professional graphic artist.
+You can create podcast cover art through websites like Canva or hire a professional graphic designer.

-Make sure you adhere to size guidelines and that your artwork highlights the show’s title.
+Ensure that you adhere to the size guidelines and that your artwork effectively highlights the show’s title.
 Whatever podcast media host you choose will recommend cover art guidelines.

 Podcast Media Host

 You’ll need to find a podcast media host to format, publish, and store your episodes.
-Think of your podcast media host as where your show and episodes live.
+Think of your podcast media host as the location where your show and episodes reside.

-The podcast host site will provide an RSS feed that will include important details such as the show title, description, cover art images, and options for sending to podcast directories like Apple, Spotify, Pandora, iHeart, Stitcher, Google Play, and others.
+The podcast host site will provide an RSS feed that includes essential details, such as the show title, description, cover art images, and options for sending to podcast directories like Apple, Spotify, Pandora, iHeart, Stitcher, Google Play, and others.

 New podcasters often ask if hosting podcasts on their website is an option.
 No, it isn’t, and for several reasons.